Earthquakes on May 3, 2026

 13.9 km---✓ ReviewedUSGS →

-On May 3, 2026, worldwide seismic activity registered a magnitude 2.2 earthquake 7 km NE of Puebla, B.C., MX at 23:37 UTC.
-At a depth of 13.9 km, the event was shallow crustal.
+A magnitude 2.2 seismic event took place 7 km NE of Puebla, B.C., MX on May 3, 2026 at 23:37 UTC.
+The event originated approximately 13.9 km below the surface, classifying it as shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 32.603°, -115.300°.
+Coordinates: 32.603°, -115.300°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-03